Chronic Pain Management

-Chronic pain affects about 100 million American adults, according to the Institute of Medicine.
+Chronic pain affects more than 100 million American adults, according to the Institute of Medicine.
 It can take over your life, preventing you from getting good sleep, eating properly, being active and fully enjoying activities and time with your family.
 Thankfully, help is available.

 - Back and neck injury